Essential Tremor Drawing Hacks

 Artists with Hand Tremors

 Norman Eason has lived with Essential Tremor since birth, but never let it stop his passion for painting.
 Now 70, he shares practical tips for fellow artists—like using water-mixable oils, larger canvases, and painting from photos at home.
-His message is clear: adapt, enjoy the process, and focus on improvement.
-Art with Essential Tremor is not only possible—it’s rewarding.
+His story is a true example of how tremor drawing can still lead to powerful creativity.
+His message is clear: whether you’re drawing with shaky hands or painting on a large canvas, the key is to adapt, enjoy the process, and focus on improvement.
+Art with Essential Tremor is not only possible—it’s deeply rewarding.

 Drawing with Essential Tremor Feels Natural with Steadi-3